 Those details need to be captured because from here, you can work backwards to determine how many calls/emails are required to make one new contact.

-3. Number of meetings or demos scheduled
+3. Number of Meetings or Demos Scheduled

-Ok, so you’ve made contact with some leads - now how many of those resulted in a booked demo/meeting?
+Ok, so you’ve made contact with some leads—now how many of those resulted in a booked demo/meeting?

-You need to know how swift you are at turning a conversation into an actual meeting - whether that’s face to face, or over the phone.
-The difference between your initial chat and the meeting you’re scheduling is that the goal of the meeting is to further vet the prospect, introduce what you have to offer and see if your solution will be a good fit.
+You need to know how swift you are at turning a conversation into an actual meeting—whether that’s face-to-face or over the phone.
+The difference between your initial chat and the meeting you’re scheduling is that the goal of the meeting is to further vet the prospect, introduce what you have to offer, and see if your solution will be a good fit.

-4. Number of meetings/demos completed
+4. Number of Meetings/Demos Completed

 You’ve booked the meeting, but did you have it?
-Maybe it got postponed or cancelled.
+Maybe it got postponed or canceled.
 Maybe your contact didn’t show up.
 Booking a meeting and completing a meeting are not the same thing, so they should be tracked separately, for more accurate results.

 If your contact is ghosting you, you can use Close app's built-in reminders to ensure you're following up with them regularly.
-Pair it with a set of follow-up email templates and you can be virtually hands off until the meeting is booked and completed.
+Pair it with a set of follow-up email templates and you can be virtually hands-off until the meeting is booked and completed.